TeelaPat26/refine-prerequisite/README.md

-This is a readme for npm.
+This is a readme for npm @kodkool/refine-prerequisite.